Skip to main content

 @api = 'blob',

-Speediful can either update just the attributes of uploaded files (e.g. Description, Name or Title) or where permitted, update the attributes and replace the file itself.
+You can either update just the attributes of uploaded files (e.g. Description, Name or Title) or, where permitted, update the attributes and replace the file itself.

 tip

 To update attributes only, use @api of 'soap', 'bulk', or 'bulkv2'.
-The binary field will be ignored
+The Salesforce "binary field" will be ignored.

 To replace the file, use @api = 'blob'.
-This instructs Speediful to upload the file along with the attributes.
+This uploads the file along with the attributes.

 Salesforce only permits Attachment and Document objects to replace the file.
 This type of operation is not permitted for the versioned objects ContentVersion and ContentNote - instead you must upload a new version via insert.
 Therefore you cannot combine @operation = 'update' with @api = 'blob' for ContentVersion or ContentNote.